kadojs/kado/doc/info/AboutUs.md

 # About Us

-There is already a lot of information about Kado on this site.
-However this page will attempt to make Kado as short and concise as possible.
+There is already a lot of information about Kado on this site, this page will attempt to make Kado as short and concise as possible.

 * Have you been building websites since the internet started?
 Or just recently?
 * Do you find it difficult to get from an idea to a final product?